 Recertification

-Workers and supervisors must renew their certification every two years, starting from their initial certification date.
+Once the certification process is in place, workers and supervisors will need to renew their certification, starting from their initial certification date.
 Recertification requires 30 hours of continuing education (15 hours per year) through a combination of MNCWTA training and other professional development opportunities.